vivin/gradle-semantic-build-versioning/README.md

 It is useful to check out a tag when you want to create a build of an older version.
 If you do this, the plugin will detect that `HEAD` is pointing to a tag and will use the corresponding version as the version of the build. **It is not possible to bump or modify the version in any other manner if you have checked out a tag corresponding to that version and have not made additional changes.
 Also, for this to work as expected, the tag you are checking out must not be excluded by [`tagPattern`](#tagpattern), [`matching`](#matching), or [`preRelease.pattern`](#prerelease.pattern).**

+# Contributing

+Please make sure you add tests when fixing bugs or adding new features.

+**Currently I am extremely busy as I'm working full-time and going to school full-time for a PhD.
+You may not receive a response from me for weeks (it's nothing personal!).
+I'm hoping to be done with my PhD sometime next year, after which I will have more time to devote to this project.
+I sincerely appreciate the fact that people are using it and are interested enough to report issues and PRs, and once again, I apologize for being unable to respond to these in a timely fashion.**